The Robot Scenario Context

-The scenario outlines a fictions manufacturing company ACME with 4 production sites in the US.
+The scenario outlines a fictitious manufacturing company ACME with 4 production sites in the US.
 The sites are located in Alphaville, Betacamp, Charlyton and Deltalake.
-The production assembly lines at the sites has robots instrumented with sensors connected to the IoT Platform cloud service running as part of the ACME Maximo Asset Monitor tenant.
-The robots report data metrics from the robot arm on torque, load, speed and acceleration at 5 minute intervals.
+The production assembly lines at the sites have robots instrumented with sensors connected to the IoT Platform cloud service running as part of the ACME Maximo Asset Monitor tenant.
+The robots report data metrics from the robot arm on torque, load, speed, and acceleration at 5- minute intervals.

-Over the last few days one of the robots in Alphaville has been anomalous data values on robot arm torque.
-Also speed and acceleration of the robot arm seem to be impacted.
-The alerts from the robot is notified to the operator at the ACME remote operations team.
-Bryan the operator will start a root-cause investigation and trouble-shoot the abnormal values.
+Over the last few days, one of the robots in Alphaville has been anomalous data values on robot arm torque.
+Also, the speed and acceleration of the robot arm seem to be impacted.
+The alerts from the robot are notified to the operator at the ACME remote operations team.
+Bryan the operator will start a root-cause investigation and troubleshoot the abnormal values.
 Once he has validated the alert he will create a service request for the maintenance engineering team in Alphaville to resolve the issue before the robot breaks and causes a halt to the production line.

 Simulating the ACME Robots

-The simulated data is a mainly random values within a set range for each metric.
-To simulate anomalies, random data spike values are added to the torque data to show reoccurring abnormal data indicating a possible root-cause of a future robot failure.
+The simulated data is mainly random values within a set range for each metric.
+To simulate anomalies, random data spike values are added to the torque data to show reoccurring abnormal data indicating a possible root cause of a future robot failure.

 Configuring Anomaly Detection

-All ACME Robots in this scenario are of the same type and sending the same torque, load, speed and acceleration sensor data.
-The robots are monitored as an ACME_Robot entity type with torque, load, speed and acc metrics.
-Maximo Asset Monitor provides an out of the box catalog of anomaly model function that can configured with data metrics as inputs.
+All ACME Robots in this scenario is of the same type and send the same torque, load, speed, and acceleration sensor data.
+The robots are monitored as an ACME_Robot entity type with torque, load, speed, and acc metrics.
+Maximo Asset Monitor provides an out-of-the-box catalog of anomaly model functions that can be configured with data metrics as inputs.
 The model computes an anomaly model score.
-The score is a likelihood of an anomalous data within a time windows of data samples.
+The score is a likelihood of anomalous data within a time window of data samples.
 The anomaly function scans the time-series torque data and produces a time graph of anomaly scores.
 Maximo Asset Monitor provides a predefined set of anomaly models.
-In the robot scenario demonstrator we are using a saliency based generalized anomaly scoring model.
+In the robot scenario demonstrator, we are using a saliency-based generalized anomaly scoring model.
 The model employs Saliency and GAM on windowed time series data to compute an anomaly score from the covariance matrix.
 An alert function in Maximo Asset Monitor can be configured with the anomaly model score as a parameter to compare with a set threshold.
 If the score is above the threshold an anomaly is detected and an alert is created.
-In this scenario the torque anomaly alerts is set to trigger alerts at a threshold of 100.
+In this scenario, the torque anomaly alerts are set to trigger alerts at a threshold of 100.

 Configuring Robot Dashboards